 Smoothing out a bumpy yard

-Turf specialist Dave Minner says the re-establishment of a healthy, thick grass will help alleviate this problem.
+Dave Minner is an extension turf specialist at Iowa State University.
+He says the re-establishment of a healthy, thick grass will help alleviate this problem.
 But if the thought of ripping up the yard and planting a new lawn sounds daunting, you can build it up gradually by spreading a half-inch of top dressing each year.

-"You could go out and top dress with compost, with sand and soil, with sand and compost, any of that combination, and you just basically keep filling it," Minner says.
+"You could go out and top dress with compost, with sand and soil, with sand and compost, any of that combination, and you just basically keep filling it," says Minner.
 "Don't bury the grass completely, but about a half-inch is about the most you'd want to put on at a single time and the grass will grow right up through it."

 Add Your Comment